IMPORTANT! IF YOU HAVE PREVIOUS WORK DONE WITH ANOTHER ARTIST, PLEASE SEND ME A PHOTO BEFORE BOOKING!

 Pregnancy and Nursing

 Treatments are strictly prohibited.
 Client must wait until delivery and until the mother is no longer nursing.

 People who suffer from this disease are usually on anticoagulant therapy, so treatment is not performed.

 An autoimmune disease is a condition in which the immune system mistakenly attacks the body.
 There are at least 80 types of autoimmune diseases.
-Some common diseases that are generally considered autoimmune include celiac disease, diabetes mellitus, inflammatory bowel disease, multiple sclerosis, psoriasis, rheumatoid arthritis, and systemic lupus erythematous.
-The medication to treat an autoimmune disease results in suppression of the immune system and the risk of developing an infection is significantly increased.
+Some common diseases that are generally considered autoimmune include celiac disease, diabetes mellitus, inflammatory bowel disease, multiple sclerosis, psoriasis, rheumatoid arthritis, skin diseases, systemic lupus erythematous, etc. The medication to treat an autoimmune disease results in suppression of the immune system and the risk of developing an infection is significantly increased.
 Treatment must not be performed.

 Treatment is avoided during the menstrual cycle because of increased sensitivity to pain and extreme bleeding that may occur during the work.